A Guide to Fully Homomorphic Encryption

 - If you want to use our system to build something, read Part 2.

-- If you want to know every last detail of how CKKS works at a technical level, read Part 3.
+- If you want to know every last detail of how CKKS (a specific instantiation of FHE) works at a technical level, read Part 3.

-- If you like compilers or data layout, read Part 4.
+- If you like compilers or GPU engineering, read Part 4.

 - If you're a security engineer wondering whether our system is secure, read Part 5.